Harkness Roses: History

 Harkness Roses was established in 1879 in Bedale, Yorkshire by brothers, John Harkness (1857-1933) and Robert Harkness (1851-1920).
 In 1882, John and Robert began to grow and exhibit roses.
-Their new rose business was a great success; Queen Victoria purchased her roses from Harkness & Sons in the 1890's.
+Their new rose business was a great success; Queen Victoria purchased her roses from Harkness & Sons in the 1890s.
 John and Robert soon realized that Yorkshire's climate was too cold for an expanding rose growing business.
 In 1892, they decided to established a branch of the firm in a location with a warmer climate.
 Neither brother wanted to leave Yorkshire, so it was decided by a coin toss that Robert would move to Hitchin, Hertfordshire to establish the new branch of Harkness and Sons.
 In 1901, John and Robert decided to dissolve the company and create two separate nurseries.
 Robert established R. Harkness & Co, today known as Harkness Roses.